morganbanet/morganbanet/README.md

 <div>
 <img align="right" alt="GIF" src="https://cdn.dribbble.com/users/330915/screenshots/3587000/10_coding_dribbble.gif" height="280px" />

 I specialize in IT & software development.
-Currently studying a BSc (Honours) Computing and IT (Software) degree at The Open University, as well as CompTIA certificaitons.
+Currently studying a BSc (Honours) Computing and IT (Software) degree at The Open University, as well as IT related certifications (CompTIA).

 I'm familiar with React, JavaScript, Node.js, MongoDB, Puppeteer, Python, Git, and a few other languages, libraries, and frameworks.